Emma0069/alx-pre_course/0x01-git/README.md

-Folder containing project files for git
+Folder containing project files for the git project